Book Free Master Class

 Here’s an introduction to Trend Following explained in five key points:

-Basis of Trend Following: Trend following assumes that once a trend is established, it is likely to continue in that direction.
-This strategy is built on the idea that "the trend is your friend," encouraging traders to stay with the trend until clear signs of a reversal appear.
+Basis of Trend Following: If a particular trend whether upward or downward is established, it is likely to continue in that specific direction for a particular time period.
+This trend following strategy is based on the idea that "the trend is your friend," encouraging the traders to stay in the position until clear signs of a reversal appear.

 Here’s an overview of Trend Detection Techniques explained in five key points: